cryptortrust/BIBToken/README.md

 Total Supply 1000.000.000 BIB tokens,
 4 Decimals, Contract BIBToken,

-Tokens allocation as follows: 150 million tokens distributed to current shareholders in Blockchain Investor Inc. (former Cryptor Latam Inc.) and 850 millions tokens for future issuing (capital increase) against digital assets / currencies.
-Issuing of these shares is subject to approval of the Board of Directors and General Meeting of Shareholders.
+Tokens allocation as follows: 150 million tokens distributed to current shareholders in Blockchain Investor Inc. (former Cryptor Latam Inc.) reflecting their shareholding, and 850 millions passive tokens for future issuing (capital increase) against digital assets / currencies.
+Issuing of these passive shares is subject to approval of the Board of Directors and General Meeting of Shareholders.

 Full Contract implemented at https://etherscan.io/address/0x049158da08568d1973dc951ec758873bf7125478